racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Scripting/Home/UsingPyLabs.md

-@metadata title=Using PyLabs
+@metadata title=Using Pylabs
 @metadata order=20
 @metadata tagstring=files directories network archive md5

 [qshell]: #/Q-Shell/Practical

-#Using PyLabs
+#Using Pylabs
-In the introduction you have seen a first example of a PyLabs script, by means of printing 'Hello World!' on your screen.
-In this section you find some more practical examples of PyLabs scripts.
+In the introduction you have seen a first example of a Pylabs script, by means of printing 'Hello World!' on your screen.
+In this section you find some more practical examples of Pylabs scripts.

 [[tip]]
 **Tip**